hydroshare/IrodsShare/doc/source/usage.rst

 * Methods starting with *can_* return boolean and report high-level privileges necessary for django representations of objects.

-    * E.g., :py:meth:`HSAccessCore.can_change_resource` reports whether the current user can change a particular resource.
+    * E.g., :py:meth:`HSAccess.can_change_resource` reports whether the current user can change a particular resource.

 * Methods containing *_is_* return boolean and report on the state of objects.